 Materials

-Most weightlifting belts are made either from leather or nylon.
-You may come across different blends of materials including cloth coverings and foam inserts, but the base pretty much always comes down to leather or nylon.
+Most weightlifting belts are made from either leather or nylon.
+You may come across different blends of materials, including cloth coverings and foam inserts, but the base pretty much always comes down to leather or nylon.
 Leather is often considered the gold standard for weightlifting belts, but it isn’t the best material to use in every situation.
 Nylon works well for higher volume lifting and in functional fitness settings.

 Belt Thickness and Width

 One of the main questions I get about weightlifting belts is how thick they should be.
-I say leave this up to personal preference.
+I say to leave this up to personal preference.
 Leather belts will naturally be thicker than nylon belts, thus providing more rigidity.

 When looking at width, the biggest factor is the length and size of your torso.
-People with longer torsos will generally benefit more from a wider belt, while shorter or more petite people may find wider belts uncomfortable and even unusable.
+People with longer torsos will generally benefit from a wider belt, while shorter or more petite people may find wider belts uncomfortable and even unusable.

 Stitching and Gluing